Dave Blunts

-Davion Blessing (born July 1, 2001), known professionally as Dave Blunts, is an American rapper, singer, and songwriter.
+Davion Blessing (born July 1, 2000), known professionally as Dave Blunts, is an American rapper, singer, and songwriter.
 He gained popularity in December 2024 after videos of him performing while using an oxygen tank went viral and yielded public concern for his health.

 Blunts began recording and releasing music in 2018.
 In 2024, he started uploading videos to TikTok, quickly gaining popularity.
 His 2024 song "The Cup" went viral on the platform.
 In June 2024, Blunts released his debut studio album, Well Dude Here's My Thing.
 His second studio album, If I Could I Would, was released in October.

 In April 2025, Blunts released his third studio album, You Can't Say That.
-That same month, Blunts began working with American rapper Kanye West, writing the majority of his upcoming studio album, In a Perfect World.
-Blunts has been reported as the sole songwriter for the album's three singles; "WW3", "Cousins", and "Heil Hitler".
-Blunts would later cut ties with West in September 2025, claiming that West coerced him into writing the album's Nazi-related lyrics.
+That same year, Blunts began working with American rapper Kanye West, writing the majority of his unreleased studio album, Cuck.
+Blunts has been reported as the sole songwriter for the album's three singles: "WW3", "Cousins", and "Heil Hitler".
+Blunts later cut ties with West in September 2025, alleging that he was coerced into writing the album's Nazi-related lyrics.

 Early life

-Blunts was born in Salt Lake City, Utah on July 1, 2000.
+Davion Blessing was born in Salt Lake City, Utah on July 1, 2000.
 When he was around three years old, he moved to Davenport, Iowa.
 He has two sisters and one brother.
 Their father died when Blunts was eight.
+Blessing was raised in the Christian church, but as he grew up, he separated from Christianity.
+Later in life, he realized his separation and decided to do Bible study with friends, though he clarified that he did not have time for it in July 2024.

-He began recording and releasing music on Facebook in 2018.
+Blessing began recording and releasing music on Facebook in 2018.
 Due to the nature of his humor and the memes he frequently posted, his accounts were often banned.
-One of these accounts, registered under the name "Dave Blunts," would later serve as the origin of his stage name.
+One of these accounts, registered under the name "Dave Blunts," later served as the origin of his stage name.